Administrative Assistant

 Additional Qualifications (Helpful but not required):

-- Experience in providing support and guidance to leadership/management.
+- Experience providing support and guidance to leadership/management.

 - Experience working with a board of directors.